This Chile Infused Oil is a bold explosion of flavor and is a must-have for Birria Tacos!

 - Chicken bouillon

 - Black pepper

 - Ground cloves

 - Garlic powder

-Where I live, it’s hard to find dried chiles at the store.
-I’ve gotten both my dried guajillo chiles and New Mexico chiles from 777 Spices on Amazon.
+Where I live, it's hard to find dried chiles at the store.
+I like to get my dried guajillo chiles from 777 Spices on Amazon.
 So far, these chiles have been perfect every single time!

 Heat the oil between 200 to 225 degrees Fahrenheit.
 Do not allow the oil to go over 225 degrees, otherwise, the spices will burn.
 I like to keep my oil right around 215 degrees.

 Remove the oil from the heat and blend in the freshly ground spices.

 As soon as the infused oil has cooled, transfer it to an airtight container.